-This paper presented and experimentally evaluated a number of kernel functions for protein sequence classification that were derived by considering explicit measures of profile-to-profile sequence similarity.
+This paper presented and experimentally evaluated a number of kernel functions for protein sequence classification that were derived by considering explicit measures of profile-toprofile sequence similarity.
 The experimental evaluation in the context of a remote homology prediction problem and a fold recognition problem show that these kernels are capable of producing superior classification performance over that produced by earlier schemes.

 Three major observations can be made by analyzing the performance achieved by the various kernel functions presented in this paper.
-First, as was the case with a number of studies on the accuracy of protein sequence alignment (Mittelman et al., 2003; Wang and Dunbrack Jr, 2004; Marti-Renom et al., 2004), the proper use of sequence profiles lead to dramatic improvements in the overall ability to detect remote homologs and identify proteins that share the same structural fold.
-Second, kernel functions that are constructed by directly taking into account the similarity between the various protein sequences tend to outperform schemes that are based on a feature-space representation [where each dimension of the space is constructed as one of k-possibilities in a k-residue long subsequence or using structural motifs (Isites) in the case of SVM-HMMSTR].
+First, as was the case with a number of studies on the accuracy of protein sequence alignment [21, 30, 20], the proper use of sequence profiles lead to dramatic improvements in the overall ability to detect remote homologs and identify proteins that share the same structural fold.
+Second, kernel functions that are constructed by directly taking into account the similarity between the various protein sequences tend to outperform schemes that are based on a feature-space representation (where each dimension of the space is constructed as one of k-possibilities in a k-residue long subsequence or using structural motifs (Isites) in the case of SVM-HMMSTR).
 This is especially evident by comparing the relative advantage of the window-based kernels over the Profile kernel.
-Third, time-tested methods for comparing protein sequences based on optimal local alignments (as well as global and local-global alignments), when properly optimized for the classification problem at hand, lead to kernel functions that are in general superior to those based on either short subsequences (e.g. spectrum, mismatch, profile or window-based kernel functions) or local structural motifs (e.g. SVM-HMMSTR).
-The fact that these widely used methods produce good results in the context of SVM-based classification is reassuring as to the validity of these approaches and their ability to capture biologically relevant information.
+Third, time-tested methods for comparing protein sequences based on optimal local alignments (as well as global and local-global alignments), when properly optimized for the classification problem at hand, lead to kernel functions that are in general superior to those based on either short subsequences (e.g., Spectrum, Mismatch, Profile, or window-based kernel functions) or local structural motifs (e.g., SVM-HMMSTR).
+The fact that these widely used methods produce good results in the context of SVMbased classification is reassuring as to the validity of these approaches and their ability to capture biologically relevant information.